Pennsylvania Termination Laws

 Employment Under Contract in Pennsylvania

 Employment contracts often require “just cause” for termination, meaning an employer must provide a legitimate reason that aligns with the contract’s terms.
-This contrasts with the at-will employment doctrine, where no reason is necessary for termination.
+This differs from the at-will employment doctrine, where no reason is necessary for termination.

 Contracts can specify notice periods that employers must provide before terminating an employee.
 This gives employees a defined amount of time to transition out of the role.
-Employment contracts can also include severance agreements, which outline the compensation and benefits an employee will receive upon termination.
-These agreements ensure that employees are financially supported during their transition.
+Employment contracts can also include severance agreements outlining the compensation and benefits an employee will receive upon termination, ensuring that employees are financially supported during their transition.

 Lawful Termination in Pennsylvania